 A Brief Binge Eating Disorder Test

-Binge eating disorder is a real eating disorder.
-In fact, binge eating disorder is the most common eating disorder in the U.S., affecting millions of Americans.
+Binge eating disorder is the most common eating disorder in the U.S., affecting millions of Americans.
 Could you or someone you know be struggling with binge eating disorder?

-Identify common symptoms of binge eating disorder by taking our brief self-assessment quiz below.
+Identify common symptoms of BED by taking our brief self-assessment quiz below.

 What is Binge Eating Disorder?

-Binge eating goes beyond feeling “stuffed” or overeating on occasion.
-With binge eating disorder, bingeing occurs regularly.
+BED goes beyond feeling “stuffed” or overeating on occasion.
+With BED bingeing occurs regularly.
 Binge episodes include:

 - Eating more rapidly than normal

 - Eating large amounts of food even when not physically hungry

 - Eating alone due to embarrassment about the quantity one eats

 Our therapists are licensed, qualified, and ready to help.